AlbertaLynnBrubaker/basic_typescript/archive.md

 LESSON 6 BETTER WORKFLOW AND TSCONFIG

 on command line use $ tsc --init    to initialize a tsconfig.json file in the working directory

+in the tsconfig.json file we have to comment in the: rootDir property with a value of "./src" outDir property with a value of "./public" add an "include": ['src'] outside the compilerOptions property to only watch files inside the src folder